-Housekeeping software currently hitting the market can assist your team in any number of ways, from simple and straightforward onboarding to automated tasks lists.
+Housekeeping software currently hitting the market can assist your team in any number of ways, from simple and straightforward onboarding to automated task lists.
 Some technology is even employing motion capture cameras to help housekeepers work more efficiently and reduce the chance of chronic injury.
 Modernizing how you run housekeeping will also improve response times when housekeeping requests are made

 We can’t have a conversation about modernizing hospitality operations without mentioning information technology (IT).
-Many decision makers in the hospitality industry fail to realize the importance of IT or the role of a CIO.
+Many decision-makers in the hospitality industry fail to realize the importance of IT or the role of a CIO.
 But a solid IT department can improve business operations in a number of ways:

 - Replace your existing paper system, and thus reduce costs